metal-stack/metalctl/docs/metalctl_firewall_ssh.md

 ```
   -h, --help              help for ssh
   -i, --identity string   specify identity file to SSH to the firewall like: -i path/to/id_rsa (default "~/.ssh/id_rsa")
-  -p, --proxy-port int    specify SOCKS5 proxy port: -p 1055, random port is used if unset
 ```

 ### Options inherited from parent commands